-Monitoring Committee (MC)
+♦ Monitoring Committee (MC)

 Within three months of the date of notification to the Member State of the Commission decision adopting a programme, the Member States participating in the programme, in agreement with the Managing Authority, will set up a Monitoring Committee.
 The composition of the Monitoring Committee will be agreed by Member States in line with Article 5 of the CPR and taking into consideration Commission Delegated Regulation on the European Code of Conduct on Partnership.
-Due to the aims of the programme and following good practice from the 2007-2013 period representatives of the national and regional level participating in the cooperation programme should be members.
-Representation of policy areas relevant for the programme and participating regions shall be insured.
-A representative of the European Commission shall participate in an advisory role.
-Other relevant bodies representing civil society, including environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, gender equality and non-discrimination (e.g. NGOs) may participate as advisers as long as specified in the rules of procedure.
 Details of the voting procedure will be set out in the MC's Rules of Procedure.